Eros, o Deus do Amor: Plot

 Wealthy Italian-Brazilian businessman Marcelo lives lavishly with his wife Eleonora and their daughter Berenice.
 His marriage with Eleonora is hostile due to him cheating on her with several women over the years.
 He meets art gallery curator Ana; despite having a boyfriend and being significantly younger than him, Ana is seduced by Marcelo to become his mistress.

 Ana becomes curious about Marcelo's past and how he views love, so Marcelo recounts to Ana all the women he had been sexually attracted to over the years.
-He recalls being close to his mother and having an unfulfilled incestuous crush towards her.
-During his time as an adolescent in 1945, Marcelo lusts after his English tutor, Miss Collins, who shows skin provocatively while teaching him.
-He later spies on Miss Collins pleasuring herself from reading erotica before catching him; the aroused Collins proceeds to take his virginity despite his young age.
-Years before as a child in 1935, he encounters and becomes drawn to the leader of a Communist group fleeing the authorities and follows her to their hideout at an old castle.
-Later on, he finds the family house servant Lígia eating in the barnhouse with her clothing barely on; she decides to fully strip naked in front of the young Marcelo.
+He recalls being close to his mother and having an unfulfilled incestuous desire towards her.
+During his time as an adolescent in 1945, Marcelo lusts after his provocative English tutor, Miss Collins.
+Miss Collins catches him watching her pleasuring herself from erotica and takes his virginity.
+Years before as a child in 1935, he has encountered and become drawn to the leader of a Communist group fleeing the authorities and follows her to their hideout at an old castle.
+Later on, he finds the family house servant Lígia eating in the barn house with her clothing barely on; she decides to strip naked in front of the young Marcelo.

-Marcelo becomes philanderous and promiscuous as an adult, causing him to neglect his family.
-He carries out his affairs with several women at his private penthouse on the top floor of his company, which is a family-inherited conglomerate.
-He admits, however, he is often underwhelmed by them and rarely gives him satisfaction.
-Berenice, now college-aged, comes upon her parents threatening divorce over Marcelo's infidelity.
-Berenice strikes a conversation with her father, who disapproves over her choice in rejecting her privileged background to go into social work.
-Berenice laments their deteriorating relationship, noting that he is still aimless in life and has not changed from his perverted ways, even seducing students from her school.
-However, Marcelo begins lustfully ogling at his daughter, which she notices and dismisses as an observance of her weight.
-Berenice shares that she could not describe what he looks like, alluding to his duplicitous and dishonest ways.
+Although he inherits his family's conglomerate as an adult, Marcelo becomes a philanderer, causing him to neglect his family.
+He carries on affairs with several women at his private penthouse on the top floor of his company.
+He admits, however, that he is often underwhelmed by them and rarely gives him satisfaction.
+Berenice, now in college, comes upon her parents threatening divorce over Marcelo's infidelity.
+Marcelo disapproves over her choice to pursue social work, and Berenice laments their deteriorating relationship, noting that he is still aimless in life and has not changed from his perverted ways, even seducing students from her school.
+While Marcelo begins lustfully ogling at his daughter, Berenice expresses that she could not describe what he looks like.

 Ana is disheartened from Marcelo's callous disregard towards his former lovers, and realizes that he wants a woman who is the culmination of all the women he had lusted after.
 Knowing she could never fully fulfill his desires, Ana breaks up with him.
 He tries to win her back but she rejects him when she notices him staring at another woman while they are speaking.
 Marcelo decides to begin dating the woman, an actress also named Ana.
 He later visits Ana on the set of her movie, set in the castle where he had followed the Communists as a child; there, he hallucinates another actress as the Communist leader.
 He has a final childhood flashback of him and his mother watching an aggressive caged bear at a zoo.